 Except under 2.5, bundling is required before traying.
 A bundle must be prepared when the quantity of addressed pieces for a required presort level reaches a minimum of 10 pieces.
-Smaller volumes are not permitted except for mixed ADC bundles.
-Preparation sequence, bundle size, and labeling:
+Smaller volumes are not permitted except under 2.7 and for mixed ADC bundles.
+Preparation sequence, bundle size except under 2.7, and labeling: